MINAYUAN/CaliforniaHousing/README.md

 <img width=“964” src="https://github.com/MINAYUAN/CaliforniaHousing/blob/main/knneps.png">

-This is a incredibly fun project to applied linear and non-linear methods.
-Non-linear methods do no always perform linear methods, but in real life dataset, they are needed.
-Variance-bias traded off should always be in the back of our minds when thinking about predicitional problems!
+This is an incredibly fun project to apply linear and non-linear methods.
+Non-linear methods do not always perform linear methods, but they are sometimes better suited for real life dataset.
+Variance bias traded off should always be in the back of our minds when thinking about predicitional problems.